alexch/rerun/README.md

 **UPDATE**: Now Rerun *does* work on Windows.
 Caveats:
   * not well-tested
-  * unit tests don't run (need to learn more about Win32 signals)
-  * after running, it may continue to slurp up some of your console input, so run it in a separate window and/or use `--background` to disable on-the-fly commands, and/or press `q` to quit instead of CTRL-C
+  * after running, it may continue to slurp up some of your console input, so run it in a separate window, and/or use `--background` to disable on-the-fly commands, and/or press `q` to quit instead of CTRL-C
+  * you may need to install the `wdm` gem manually: `gem install wdm`
-  * to avoid this persistent `INFO` error message, use`--no-notify`
+  * You may see this persistent `INFO` error message; to remove it, use`--no-notify`:
     * `INFO: Could not find files for the given pattern(s)`
-  * you may need to install the `wdm` gem manually: `gem install wdm`

 # Installation: